jacksticha26/Jack_AI_Chem_2026/README.md

 -The ninth coding project looks into convolution filters and image recognition applications of machine learning.
 Convolutional Neural Networks are fundamental to digital image recognition and making meaning of said image through the creation of custom filters.

+-The tenth coding project expands on computer "vision" and image recognition.
+Coding to use the VGG16 model, we harness the power of an already refined model to find an image on the local computer disk and make educated guesses, not dissimilar to the CNN work from the previous assignment.